rafaeljiang23/SingleMoleculeStructuralBiology/README.md

 Publication: XXX

-User should email to the corresponding author of the paper: Professor Simon Scheuring (sis2019@med.cornell.edu) for any detail about this work.
+User should email to the corresponding author of the paper for details about this work: Professor Simon Scheuring (sis2019@med.cornell.edu)

 NOTE: at this stage, the code is for peer review only.